 When to Call a Pro

 If troubleshooting your furnace doesn’t solve your ignition problems, it’s time to call a pro.
 Fixing furnace-related problems requires expert knowledge of gas and electrical systems.
-A mistake during a DIY repair can lead to gas leaks, carbon monoxide leaks, and other hazards.
+And a mistake during a DIY repair can lead to gas leaks, carbon monoxide leaks, and other hazards.
 Plus, tackling furnace repairs yourself can also result in expensive mistakes and recurring malfunctions.

 Gas leaks are a serious threat to any home.
 Evacuate your home and call a professional immediately if you notice a strong natural gas odor in your home.